Travel from Chiang Mai to Bangkok

 The park is renowned for its unique architectural features, indigenous design, and exquisite craftsmanship.
 Encompassing an expansive area of 70 square kilometres, it is home to over 190 ruins of temples, palaces, monuments, and statues.
 These are all nestled amidst moats, lakes, and trees, creating a truly enchanting setting.

-The park includes various temples and sites, such as Wat Phra That, Wat Phra Kaew, Wat Singha, Wat Chang Rop, Wat Phra Non, and more.
+The park features various temples and sites, including Wat Phra That, Wat Phra Kaew, Wat Singha, Wat Chang Rop, Wat Phra Non, and others.

 The park is designed with visitor comfort in mind.
 Each temple is accompanied by a signboard that provides detailed information about its history, construction, and distinctive features.
-Nestled within a shaded forest, the park offers visitors a relaxed and comfortable environment, even on hot days.
+Nestled within a shaded forest, the park offers visitors a relaxing and comfortable environment, even on the hottest days.
 It took us about two hours to explore the park, which was sufficient to see most of the attractions.
 Despite the presence of some stray dogs, they are well-behaved and do not disturb the visitors.

 The park is divided into three main zones: the Central Zone (where the Songthaew drops you off), the Northern Zone, and the Western Zone.
 Because Sukhothai is extensive, we explored the site using an electric cart.
 It’s handy when we are on a tight schedule and want to see everything.

-When you ascend the mountain, you’ll see the enormous gold Buddha statue.
-You can drive your car to within 50 meters of the front of the temple and enjoy a 360-degree panoramic view of Nakhon Sawan.
+You’ll see the enormous gold Buddha statue when you ascend the mountain.
+You can drive your car to within 50 meters of the temple’s front entrance and enjoy a 360-degree panoramic view of Nakhon Sawan.

 The giant Buddha statue, surrounded by trees, buildings, and the river from the hill in the Muang district of Nakhon Sawan Province, Thailand, is truly breathtaking.